EmmanuelChukwufumnanya/MBAI5310G-AI-Programming-EmmanuelOnwuhafua/README.md

 Note: This repository is dedicated to my Ontario Tech AI Programming Lab and will be used for my weekly assignments and final project.

-Week 1 Task: Create an account on Github, a repo and others.
+Week 1 Task: Create an account on Github, a repo and others